northpolesec/santa/Source/common/verifyinghasher/testdata/README.md

 # Verifying-hasher test fixtures

-Mach-O binaries used by tests in `Source/common/verifyinghasher`.
+Test fixtures used by tests in `Source/common/verifyinghasher`.
+Most are Mach-O binaries; one (`santactl_2026.4.csblob`) is a captured raw `cs_blob`.
 Each fixture is checked in; this file documents how to regenerate them.

 ## `hw_universal`